CristianSalerno/saas-template/README.md

 pnpm dev
 ```

-#### 6. Start the Prisma Studio
+#### 7. Start the Drizzle Studio or Connect to Neon

-Prisma Studio is a visual editor for the data in your database.
+Drizzle Studio is a visual editor for the data in your database.

 ```bash
 pnpm db:studio